royalapplications/docs/src/r2022/royalserver/advanced/backup.md

 Royal Servr uses a small database for more volatile configurations that can be found here: `%ProgramData%\RoyalServer\royalserverV4.db`.
 The following information is stored in this database:
 - All Access Control entires configured for securing Documents in the Document Store component (ACLs)
-- All user configurations for Multi-Factor Authentication
+- All user configurations for Multi-Factor Authentication for the Document Store as well as the Secure Gateway.

 ### 4. Licence Information